microsoft/app-store-vsts-extension/CONTRIBUTING.md

-# Visual Studio Team Services Extension for the Apple App Store Contributor Guide
+# Azure DevOps Extension for the Apple App Store Contributor Guide
 The instructions below will help you set up your development environment to contribute to this repository.
 Make sure you've already cloned the repo.  :smile:

 ## Ways to Contribute
-Interested in contributing to the vsts-vscode project?
+Interested in contributing to this project?
 There are plenty of ways to contribute, all of which help make the project better.
 * Submit a [bug report](https://github.com/Microsoft/app-store-vsts-extension/issues/new) or [feature request](https://github.com/Microsoft/app-store-vsts-extension/issues/new) through the Issue Tracker
 * Review the [source code changes](https://github.com/Microsoft/app-store-vsts-extension/pulls)
 * Submit a code fix for a bug (see `Submitting Pull Requests` below)